eclipse-xpanse/xpanse-iam/zitadel/terraform/README.md

 This document provides steps on how to create the configuration required on Zitadel using the scripts provided.
 Scripts creates all required configuration such as organization, project, roles, applications, etc.

+The idea is to use the same set of scripts to configure any Zitadel instance (local, dev, prod, etc).

 ## Preparation before run

 1. Install/Setup Zitadel instance